Scleral Lenses for Giant Papillary Conjunctivitis (GPC)

 The customization of scleral lenses is one of the key factors in preventing GPC.
 Because the lens is properly fitted to the specific eye, and the vault over the cornea is filled with artificial tears, it prevents debris from entering while soothing GPC symptoms simultaneously.
 Furthermore, those who have highly sensitive eyes and are prone to experiencing allergic reactions can benefit from wearing scleral lenses, as they protect both the tear film layer and are easier to clean than other GP lenses.

-Speak with Dr. Moshe Mendelson and Dr. Jackson Lau to learn how to care for your lenses and avoid developing GPC.
-If you’re susceptible to getting GPC, make sure to schedule follow-up visits with Dr. Moshe Mendelson and Dr. Jackson Lau.
+Speak with Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng to learn how to care for your lenses and avoid developing GPC.
+If you’re susceptible to getting GPC, make sure to schedule follow-up visits with Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng.

 Can GPC Develop in Scleral Lens Wearers?